Priyankavelaga/Data-Classification/README.md

 # Data Classification

-Used Python Flask, MySQL as Database and also deployed on Azure
+Used Python Flask, and MySQL as Database and also deployed on Azure and AWS